haku-field/observations-for-ai/indicators/fear-indicators.md

 # Fear Indicators — draft

+This file lists observable fragments only.
+It does not provide criteria for judgment, diagnosis, or intervention.

 This file lists observable fragments that may correlate with human fear intensity.
 No interpretation or correction is assumed.